 Havasupai Falls Camping

-During your hike, the most popular place to stay is in the Havasupai Falls Campground.
+The most popular place to stay during your hike is the Havasupai Falls Campground.
 It’s where Havasu Falls and Mooney Falls are located, so it’s an incredibly beautiful area.

 Facilities are very limited in the campground.
 You’ll see a row of compost toilets, and there is a fresh-water spigot fed by a spring that spills out of a rock.
 And that’s it!
 There are lots of trees, great for hanging your food and hammocks.